Custom providers¶

 1) Implement a provider¶

-Implement TestCaseProvider<T> (typically T = Operation) and keep it pure/deterministic:
+Implement TestCaseProvider<T> (typically T = Operation).
+Providers return Outcome<List<TestCase>> and should be pure/deterministic:

 - Do not mutate inputs (